stevencarlislewalker/lme4ord/README.md

 covList <- list(species = Vphy)
 ```

-Here is the cool part ... a formula interface.
-This model has a fixed
+There is a formula interface.
+This model has a fixed interaction
-interaction between the environment and the trait (with intercept and
+between the environment and the trait (with intercept and main effects
-main effects too), a random environmental slope and intercept with
+too), a random environmental slope and intercept with phylogenetic
-phylogenetic correlations across species.
-However, the phylogenetic
+correlations across species.
+However, the phylogenetic nature of the
-nature of the covariances is not set in the formula, but rather as an
+covariances is not set in the formula, but rather as an argument to
-argument to the `glmercFormula` function below, which makes up the
+the `glmercFormula` function below, which makes up the formula parsing
-formula parsing module of the `glmerc` function.
+module of the `glmerc` function.

 ```r